Get E-Book

 import { EventEmitter } from 'node:events';

-The names inside the braces must match named exports in the target module.
-If node:fs/promises doesn't export something called readFile, you'll get a SyntaxError at link time.
-You can rename on import:
+The names inside the braces must exist as named exports in the target module.
+If node:fs/promises does not export readFile, the module fails during linking.
+When the local code wants a different name, the import can rename the binding:

 import { readFile as read } from 'node:fs/promises';